-Through the a range of case studies the module will engage and develop your knowledge of both psychological concepts and psychological strategies.
-And encourage you to use this learning to inform your own practice.
+Through a range of case studies the module will engage and develop your knowledge of both psychological concepts and psychological strategies, and encourage you to use this learning to inform your own practice.
 You’ll also build on your academic skills.
 The module comprises five study topics:

 Study Topic 1: Exploring sport and exercise psychology